juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

   - planets
   - unity
   - blender
-  - houdini
 ---
 # Planet generation
 ![Homeworld mobile](rsr/planetsbgr/planets_hw.png){ loading=lazy }

 ## Intro
-this page documents the creation process of creating shaders and textures for a planets system in a mobile platform game. however it doesn't show specific parts of c# code (unity) or the specifics of the rendering pipeline for legal reasons. the planets were created for the urp rendering pipeline, under a tight texture budget and hardware limitations.
+This page documents the creation process of creating shaders and textures for a planets system in a mobile platform game, however it doesn't expose any specific parts of C# code (Unity) or the specifics of the rendering pipeline from the game for legal reasons.
+The planets were created for the URP rendering pipeline, under a tight texture budget and hardware limitations.

 ## Previous work
-as with any other work, it is important to consult any other previous solutions before reinventing the wheel. the best description i found from another tech team came from [eve online](https://www.eveonline.com/news/view/awesome-looking-planets) they they outline their approach in broad terms and mention the key challenges of a planets generation system, this resource served as a guide.
+As with any other work, it is important to consult previous solutions before reinventing the wheel.
+The best description found came from another tech team in a similar game genre, [eve online](https://www.eveonline.com/news/view/awesome-looking-planets)
+In the referenced article they outline their approach in broad terms and mention the key challenges in their generation system.
+This resource served me as a guide.

-a few interesting highlights from the article:
+A few interesting highlights from the article include:

-   the planets are generated blending height maps
+  - The planets are generated blending height maps
-  - the height maps are created by a team of artists
+  - The height maps are created by a team of artists
-  - the planet shader uses two projections to avoid texture distortions at the poles
+  - The planet shader uses two projections to avoid texture distortions at the poles

-// image here

 ## Resources and expectations
-- this planet generation system coexist with other systems that use many megabytes of textures in disk, this left us constrained in how many textures could be loaded at one time, and the size of them.
+An important consideratioin for this planet generation system is the need to coexist with other systems that use many megabytes of textures in disk and memory(VRAM), this left us constrained in how many textures could be loaded at one time, and the size of them.

-- the area of expertise of the artists in the game is hard surfaces, this is at odds with the need of creating sculpted height maps, or terrain features
+For the generation of the heightmaps, the area of expertise of the artists in the game is hard surfaces, this was at odds with the need of creating sculpted height maps and terrain features.

-how big are the planets? how detailed and diverse? how many are loaded at the same time?

-the planets in the game are background elements, the player can't interact with them. but how big will artists, marketing artists and other non technical stakeholder will want to push the system to

 ## Seamless projections

-a texture projection on a sphere will always contain a distortion at the poles. my solution was to use the following:
+A texture projection over a sphere will always contain a distortions at the poles.
+My solution was to solve this issue at the shader level using the following:

-- two uv sets, one with an equirectangular projection for the equator, and a planar projection for the poles.
+- Two uv sets, one with an equirectangular projection for the equator, and a planar projection for the poles.
-- a mask using the planar projection uvs.
+- One mask using the planar projection uvs.
-- a sphere with vertex colors, where only the poles have a white value.
+- Sphere with vertex colors, where only the poles have a white value.

 <figure markdown>
   ![uvs and vertex col](rsr/planetsbgr/planets_basics.png){ loading=lazy }
   <figcaption>uv.1, mask and vertex colors</figcaption>
 </figure>

+!!! warning

+    Special care should be taken when laying the uvs for the second/planar uvs, the texel density in this projection should match as closelly the one from the first/equirectangular uvs, otherwise some artifacts will be visible with some height field combinations.

-Blending of the texture is done with two simple functions [^1]:
+Blending of the texture is done with two simple functions[^1]:

 ```hlsl title="mixfloat.hlsl"
 float mixfloat(float base, float blend, float opacity)